The version should get a status archived like projects

 - possible improvement: make a distinction between "closed" and "archived" versions in the roadmap (f.e. add checkbox "View archived versions" + link "Archived versions")

-#9 Updated by Wim DePreter about 1 year ago
+#9 Updated by Wim DePreter over 1 year ago

 F.e. there is a difference between Candidate for next major release (which will never be released) and 4.0.0 (release in 2017?)